VitaliiaPalchei/qa-portfolio/3_Manual_Testing /Test_Cases/2_Product_Browsing_Test_Cases.md

 ## TC-WL-01: Add Product to Wishlist

 **Steps:**
+1. Open the website homepage.
-1. Open any product.
+2. Open any product.
-2. Click Add to Wishlist.
+3. Click the 'Add to Wishlist' button.

 **Expected Result:**
 - Product added to the wishlist.